 Now that spring is here it seems like potted plants are everywhere.
 Grocery stores, big box stores, and produce stands all have plant displays front and center to entice you into buying.
 If you are like me and find these green gems difficult to resist, here are a few guidelines to ensure that you make wise purchases.

-Garden Centers vs other stores
+Garden Centers vs Other Stores

 In general, garden centers are set up to care for plants.
-Staff is trained to water properly, identify and remove diseased plants, and treat plants with care, so it is usually safer to buy plants from garden centers than other retailers.
+Staff is trained to water properly, identify and remove diseased plants, and treat plants with care.
+Therefore, it is usually safer to buy plants from garden centers than other retailers.
 For bargain hunters however, there can be very good deals at chain stores because of their purchasing power.
 Regardless of where you shop, check to make sure the soil in the pot is moist.
-Plants that have dried out are stressed and are not as likely to perform as well as plants that have received good care.
+Plants that are stressed and are not as likely to perform as well as plants that have received good care.
 Also, if the plants are new arrivals, they are likely to be less stressed than plants that have been on the shelf or a cart for a long time.

 When it comes to plant shopping, bigger is often better, but there is a caveat.
 Plants are usually sold by pot size, height, or caliper of the trunk, so make sure you are comparing similar sizes when shopping.
 Also remember, because plants grow, smaller plants can quickly fill in your garden spaces, so you can save money by purchasing plants in smaller sizes.
 And never sacrifice plant health to get a larger plant.